This date paste recipe uses very few simple ingredients and is the perfect healthy sweetener. It can be used in so many ways and is so easy!

 - Honey– yeah I know, not vegan.
 But as you may have read in my about me page, we eat plant based for health reasons and have no problem with honey.
 I like the flavor of maple better, so I don’t use honey as often, but it does have a spot in my pantry for its healthy nature.
 GI index is 58.

-- Coconut sugar– this browner sugar has some of it’s nutrients still in it.
+- Coconut sugar- this browner colored sugar has some of it's nutrients still in it.
 While sugars are not a nutrient dense food, you will get trace amounts here.
 When I need a dry sugar with a more brown sugar like flavor this is my go to.
 You can actually mix this with a bit of molasses and get a brown sugar texture too!
 Brandi from The Vegan 8 shows you how.
 The GI index is 54.

 - Cane sugar– This is basically sugar with very trace amounts of it’s nutrients left.
 You’ll notice that it’s tan in color and not as dark as coconut sugar.
 I also love the look of this one so this is what I use when I need something sprinkled on top.
 The GI index of this one is 65.